godep-migrator/rtot/README.md

 ## No really

 Jobs live in memory and they aren't automatically garbage collected.
-Jobs run as the same user running the `rtot-server`.
+Jobs run as the same user running the `rtot`.
 SSL isn't built in, so if you're feeling paranoid you should probably put this behind nginx or whatever.